-- Treating all patients with the utmost care and respect. - Protecting confidential information of any and all patients. - Being sensitive to the special needs and concerns of patients and their families. - ensuring the safety of patient, staff, personnel and students.
-Carelessness cannot and will not be tolerated. - Accurately setting up patients according to the specifications and orders of the physicians and radiation therapists. - Maintaining a high quality of work in both clinical and didactic areas.
+- Treating all patients with the utmost care and respect. - Protecting confidential information of any and all patients. - Being sensitive to the special needs and concerns of patients and their families. - Ensuring the safety of patient, staff, personnel and students.
+There is not tolerance for carelessness. - Accurately setting up patients according to the specifications and orders of the physicians and radiation therapists. - Maintaining a high quality of work in both clinical and didactic areas.